 Peer review in an evolving publishing landscape

-What to expect at the event
+What the event covered

 Peer review is an integral part of scholarly communication assessing the validity, significance, and originality of research.
 With movements like open research and artificial intelligence (AI) gaining momentum, and an increasing emphasis on research integrity, what does the future hold for peer review and academic publishing?

-In this webinar, Eleanor-Rose Papas (Senior Editorial Operations & Peer Review Manager, F1000) and Rebecca Furlong (Head of Reviewer Programmes, Taylor & Francis Group) discuss how peer review is developing within an equally evolving publishing landscape.
+In this webinar, Eleanor-Rose Papas (Senior Editorial Operations & Peer Review Manager, F1000) and Rebecca Furlong (Head of Reviewer Programmes, Taylor & Francis Group) discussed how peer review is developing within an equally evolving publishing landscape.

 What the future research ecosystem looks like